dotnet/msquic/README.md

 ## Building

-- Clone the repo recursively (`git clone --recursively`) or run `git submodule update --init --recursive` to get all the submodules.
+- Clone the repo recursively (`git clone --recursive`) or run `git submodule update --init --recursive` to get all the submodules.
 - Run `build.cmd`

 ## .NET Foundation